Renaming Variables

 Variable Name Description

 @p parent name Parent name.
-If the object doesn't have a parent the object name is used as fallback.
+If no parent exists, the object name is used.

 @o object name Name of the current object.